Earth Observation Satellite Scheduling with Graph Neural Networks and Monte Carlo Tree Search: Problem Representation

 \subsection{Our Approach : Continuous-Time Graph}

-Although convenient for state-space approaches, the discrete graph has the drawback of quickly becoming huge as the number of candidate acquisition grows, making it unsuitable as an input to a GNN.
-For this reason, we derive from the discrete graph a (much) more compact graph that we call the "continuous graph".
-In this graph, each candidate observation is represented exactly once, with no mention of its exact starting time.
-A node is simply defined by a candidate observation $i$.
-An edge $(i, j)$ is present in the continuous graph if and only if there is an edge $((i, t_i), (j, t_j))$ in the discrete graph.
-Note that this may lead to two nodes pointing at each other, if the corresponding observations may be performed in any order.
+The continuous graph $\mathcal{G}^C$ is built upon the discrete graph $\mathcal{G}^D$ as follows.
+In $\mathcal{G}^C$, a node is simply defined by a candidate observation $i$, with no mention of its exact starting time.
+An arc $(i, j)$ is present in $\mathcal{G}^C$ if and only if there is an arc $((i, t_i), (j, t_j))$ in $\mathcal{G}^D$.
+Note that this may lead to two-nodes-cycles if the corresponding observations may be performed in any order.
+In $\mathcal{G}^C$, the set of every cycle-free path is a super set of the possible schedules: after selecting some acquisitions, VTW for later acquisitions may shrink to empty time windows, making these later acquisitions impossible to select.

-At each iteration of our algorithm, the agent is fed with the compact continuous graph and selects the next acquisition to be inserted in the schedule.
-To track which candidate observations are disallowed by this decision, and what are the possible next actions, we implement this decision in the discrete graph by assuming the selected observation is started at its earliest possible (discrete) time.
-The discrete graph is updated as described above, and these changes are reflected in the continuous graph.
-The resulting continuous graph is fed to the GNN at the next iteration.
-At each step, the set of candidate acquisitions that can be added to the current schedule is the set of immediate successors of the last node scheduled in the discrete graph.
-The learning algorithm is responsible for selecting one particular acquisition among them, using the procedure detailed later.
+The continuous graph $\mathcal{G}^C$ cannot be used only by itself in the RL approach, as it does not contain the precise transition duration information.
+However, it is compact enough to be used as an input for a GNN-based agent.
+Therefore, our RL approach uses both graph representations.
+As illustrated on Figure~\ref{fig:archi}, the agent is fed with the compact continuous graph $\mathcal{G}^C$ and selects the next acquisition $i$ to be inserted in the schedule.
+To track which candidate observations are the possible next actions, the simulator uses the discrete graph $\mathcal{G}^D$ and assumes that observation $i$ is started at its earliest possible (discrete) time.
+The discrete graph $\mathcal{G}^D$ is updated with this decision as described previously, and these changes are then reflected in the continuous graph $\mathcal{G}^C$.
+The resulting continuous graph is fed to the GNN-based agent at the next iteration.
+The set of candidate acquisitions that can be added to the current schedule is the set of immediate successors of the last node scheduled in the discrete graph $\mathcal{G}^D$.
+Note that node features of the continuous graph contain information about transition durations (see Section \ref{sec:node_attributes}).
+In terms of the associated MDP, the learner solves partially-observable MDP (POMDP) \cite{kaelbling:aij98}, where partial observability concerns only the transition durations, and thus plays a minor role.